Orbital States

 -

-–semi_major_axisSemi-major axis in km.
+–semi_major_axisSemi-major axis as Distance.

 -